Possession of Marijuana – Indianapolis Defense Attorneys

 Chambers Law Office Can Help.
 Contact Us Today!

-Attorney Julie Chambers focuses the majority of her practice on criminal defense, including drug cases such as possession of marijuana or paraphernalia charges, and she will take the time to meet with you to make sure you understand the charges against you and all of your possible options, listening to your concerns, understanding your goals, and answering all of your questions throughout the case.
-If you or a family member have been accused of possessing marijuana or paraphernalia, contact Chambers Law Office to speak with a lawyer about your case.
+The attorneys are Chambers Law Office focuses the majority of their practice on criminal defense, including drug cases such as possession of marijuana or paraphernalia charges.
+They will take the time to meet with you to make sure you understand the charges against you and all of your possible options, listening to your concerns, understanding your goals, and answering all of your questions throughout the case.
+If you or a family member have been charged with possession of marijuana or paraphernalia, contact Chambers Law Office today!